projf/fpgatools/img2fmem/README.md

 ## Changes in 2025 Version

-* Use palette API rather than hacking low-level data structure
+* Use palette API rather than hacking low-level data structure (hacking no longer works in newer Pillow anyway)
-* Format image output in lines to match original image
+* Format image output in lines to match original image for more manageable files
 * Generate more compact output for 16 colour images
 * Always set `memory_initialization_radix` to 16 (it's hex format)
-* Use new-style format string `f"{foo:02X}"`
+* Use new-style Python format string `f"{foo:02X}"`

 ## Changes in 2020 Version